swo/amr_geography/README.md

 that in the power calculations?

 But not sure if I can read off ε as easily from the commuting data as I thought I could...

-## Methods

-For flights, say that flights relate to contacts by some proportion α.
-Then, a fraction β of internal contacts are represented by internal flights.
-Then c_ij (contacts) = α * t_ij (flights) and c_ii = α / β * t_ii.

-Show that US commuting and EU flights are pretty similarly distributed, if you allow that *internal* flights represent a small fraction (0.1%) of all internal contacts.
-Seems reasonable.
-Commuting seems like an easier thing to imagine.

-(Compare US flight pattern?
-Point isn't exactly what the network is, it's what effect it could have.)

 ## (new) framing